This poignant masterpiece is considered by many to be the finest window in Canada, and one of the most powerful war memorials anywhere.

-The illustrious Irish glass master Wilhelmina Geddes spent over two years creating this brilliant memorial to the dead of the Great War.
-It has been referred to as “The Ottawa Window” by international admirers of Geddes’ work.
+The illustrious Irish glass master Wilhelmina Geddes spent four years creating this astonishing tribute to the dead of the “Great War”, better known as World War One.
+It is referred to as “The Ottawa Window” by international scholars.

 1 of 32